JamieScanlon/Beauchamp/README.md

 In this example, the proper default tab is selected only if the `confifence` is above 0.5. `getTabIndexOfOption` is a function that returns the index of the tab that an `Option` in the `Study` represents.

+## BeauchampPersistence

+BeauchampPersistence is an optional add-on framework that can be used to save study data locally and reload it on app launch.

 ## Roadmap
 1. Add a user defaults persistence class to the BeauchampPersistence framework
 2. Add a time wighted prediction where most recent options are weighted more heavily